 Reasons for malnourishment in older adults.

 According to experts, there are several reasons why seniors may eat less or may develop unhealthy eating patterns.
-The most obvious reason of this is advanced age itself.
+The most obvious reason for this is the advanced age itself.
 Older people often experience changes in their sense of smell and taste, and their appetites may become smaller with time.
 Also, older people typically have chronic illnesses that require regular medication which hamper the appetite.
 As the body ages, it processes and absorbs nutrients differently as well.
-Older people may have some difficulty in chewing, swallowing and so on.
+Older people may have some difficulty chewing, swallowing, and so on.
 Plus, their health issues may restrict the type of food they can have, reducing the total number of calories they consume in a day.

 Older people may also have physical limitations and mobility issues that prevent them from getting out of the house to buy produce.
 Older people typically slow down and become less physically coordinated with age.
-Problems such as Parkinson’s disease or arthritis not only make it difficult for older people to make and eat food, these conditions could also lead to accidents.
-So, difficulties with cooking food, stocking the kitchen and managing tableware also contribute to the problem.
+Problems such as Parkinson’s disease or arthritis not only make it difficult for older people to make and eat food, but these conditions could also lead to accidents.
+So, difficulties with cooking food, stocking the kitchen, and managing tableware also contribute to the problem.
 As a result, older people may fall out of the habit of preparing and eating nutritious and fresh meals.
 Over time cooking and eating become onerous chores, especially for older people who live alone.

 And this brings us to yet another issue surrounding seniors – loneliness and social isolation.
 Many older adults don’t see the point in making the effort to eat properly when they are by themselves.
 The anxieties of living alone also mean that food simply seems uninteresting and less of a priority now.
 If a senior has recently lost their partner of many years, the grief of the loss itself could mean that they lose interest in cooking and eating.

-Then there are other problems that come with aging, such as cognitive decline, forgetfulness and behavioral changes that also contribute to the problem of senior malnourishment or undernourishment.
+Then there are other problems that come with aging, such as cognitive decline, forgetfulness, and behavioral changes that also contribute to the problem of senior malnourishment or undernourishment.

 The statistics are startling: